Peingxious/Obsidian-Float-Search/README.md

 - **Right-aligned actions** — the Edit / Delete buttons on each saved-search row now sit on the right edge instead of being centered.
 - **No scroll jump on save** — adding / editing / deleting a saved search now re-renders only the list, so the settings page no longer scrolls back to the top.

+### Performance (load & read faster)
+- **Parse each filter once** — `SearchFilter` now memoises parsed queries, so chip / preset matching no longer re-parses the same query for every file (was N×F redundant parses on large vaults).
+- **Chip matching snapshots metadata once** — `buildMatchSets` now reads each file's cached metadata a single time (N lookups) instead of N×F, which was the dominant cost of chip filtering on big vaults.
+- **Warm, plugin-scoped content cache** — the file-body cache is no longer cleared on every CMDK open and is shared across all openings; it is invalidated per-path on vault changes and capped with a simple LRU.
+Repeated opens almost never re-read bodies.
+- **Cached candidate file set** — the scanned + exclusion-filtered file list is built once and reused across keystrokes (exclusion lists normalised a single time), rebuilt lazily on vault changes.
+- **No duplicate metadata test** — the heading search phase reuses the metadata pass-set computed in the main scan instead of re-evaluating `matchMetadata` per file.
+- **Lazy prototype patches** — the search-view monkeypatches are now installed on first use, not at every startup.

 ---

 ## 4.8.0 新功能